cds-snc/canadalogin-static-website/website/src/en/manage-your-account/how-to-keep-your-account-secure.md

 ## Keep the phone you use for 2-step verification secure

 - To make sure you never get locked out, we recommend adding multiple 2-step verification phone numbers to your account.
-For help with this, refer to our guide on how to {% linkRef links.managehowYousignin '' 'add a 2-step verification phone number' %}.
+For help with this, refer to our guide on how to {% linkRef links.managehowyousignin 'add-a-2step-verification-phone-number' 'add a 2-step verification phone number' %}.
 - You will need this phone number to get into your account, so make sure it's a number that's secure, and that you will be able to access in the future.

 ## Be careful where you sign in from